Permafrost/TundraTN/README.md

 * run tundra:test($package = "TundraTN") service directly
 * visit <http://localhost:5555/invoke/tundra/test?$package=TundraTN>
   (substitute your own Integration Server host and port for localhost:5555)

+## Contributions

+1. Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
+2. Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
+3. Fork the project
+4. Start a feature/bugfix branch
+5. Commit and push until you are happy with your contribution
+6. Make sure to add tests for it.
+This is important so it won't in a future version unintentionally

+Please try not to mess with the package version, or history.
+If you want your own version please isolate it to its own commit, so it can be cherry-picked around.

+## Copyright

+Copyright © 2012 Lachlan Dowding.
+See license.txt for further details.